 Universal CityWalk

-Universal CityWalk’s 40-foot tall Christmas tree sparkles with 200,000 LED icicles choreographed to the lights and sounds of the season.
-Feel the magic of the holiday in the “5 Towers” outdoor plaza along with a slate of free concert performances and an eclectic ensemble of talented street performers.
-Admission to Universal CityWalk is free but there’s a parking fee.
-This event takes place through January 1, 2023.
+Universal CityWalk’s 40-foot-tall Christmas tree sparkles with 200,000 LED icicles choreographed to the lights and sounds of the season.
+Feel the magic of the holiday in the “5 Towers” outdoor plaza, along with a slate of free concert performances and an eclectic ensemble of talented street performers.
+Admission to Universal CityWalk is free, but there’s a parking fee.
+This event takes place from November 24, 2025, to January 6, 2026.

 Los Angeles